 “Yes, encouragement is a tool and it can even be a kindness, but it should not be forced.
 Rather it would be gifted.
 Kindness can be an unspoken encouragement, for kindness, both given and received, recognizes the moment and in turn responds.”

 “I get the idea that kindness might be a better goal for the majority of us rather than enlightenment?
 Although, maybe we could term kindness as a form of enlightenment?
-Ah, I get it, enlightenment offers thousands upon thousands of different paths and as you said each man can only hear the sounds of his own path and needs to honor that?”
+Ah, I get it!
+Enlightenment offers thousands upon thousands of different paths and as you said each man can only hear the sounds of his own path and those sounds need to be embraced and honored?”

 “Enlightenment is momentary at best,” he says.
 “I strive to support in me the kindness that I saw my mother extend to others, reaching beyond her own truth that there was no guaranteed place in this world for her.
 A black woman had no worth if she stepped outside of her lines.
 Because she was light skinned she fought racism even in her own community.
 Yet through her pain, she taught me the patience that exists in kindness.
 Maybe it was her patience that first allowed the kindness for it takes patience to look inside another and acknowledge their equal path.